 Cape Cod's far-tip town

-Provincetown works when you want dunes, beaches, whale watching, and a walkable art-town base at the very end of Cape Cod, not when you expect the tip of the Cape to behave like just another easy beach stop.
+Provincetown comes together when you want dunes, beaches, whale watching, and a walkable art-town stay at the very end of Cape Cod, not when you expect the tip of the Cape to behave like just another easy beach stop.

 The key Provincetown decision is whether this is mainly a whale-watching and dunes trip, a walkable town stay, or a long Cape Cod add-on that needs a simpler plan than people first imagine.